TencentARC/ToonComposer/README.md

 ### Limitations

 As a generative model, outputs may vary.
-Try changing seed, steps, CFG scale, or sketch/mask inputs for different results.
+Try changing seed, steps, CFG scale, pos-aware residual scale, or sketch/mask inputs for different results.

-## Citation
+## 📑 Citation

 If you find ToonComposer useful, please consider citing: